The Maple Ridge Lapidary Club puts on a Rock and Gem Show at Pitt Meadows Heritage Hall on Harris Road each year on the last weekend in February.

 Below are some tips and suggestions to help you make the most out of your visit to the show.

-TIP #1: Expect to stay for anywhere between 15 minutes and a couple of hours (all depending on your interest in rocks).
+TIP #1: Expect to stay for anywhere between 15 minutes and a couple of hours.
+Your estimated length of stay depends on your interest in rocks.

 TIP #2: The event is fairly educational and can be interesting to people of all ages including children.

-For more information about the Maple Ridge Lapidary Club’s annual event click Maple Ridge Rock & Gem Show.
+For more information about the event see the Maple Ridge Lapidary Club‘s website.

 To learn more about the area click Maple Ridge and Pitt Meadows.